-ANU has seven academic colleges, each housing the schools and research centres that contribute to various broad disciplines.
+ANU has seven academic colleges, each housing the schools and research centres that contribute to the various broad disciplines.
 The ANU Colleges link research and teaching at undergraduate, postgraduate and higher degree levels.
-They undertake globally significant research and provide education programs at the highest standards.
-Reflecting its national significance and multi-disciplinary nature, in addition to its seven colleges, ANU has established the National Centre for Indigenous Studies.
+They undertake world-class research and provide education programs at the highest standards.